Matt Weingart

 Matt Weingart (born 26 June 1982 in Canada) was a Canadian rugby union player.
 His playing position was scrum-half.
 He was named in the Canada squad for the 2007 Rugby World Cup, although he did not make any appearances in the tournament.
-He though did make 7 international appearances for Canada between 2004 and 2007, before starting the sports clothing brand Dryworld.
+He did, however, make 7 international appearances for Canada between 2004 and 2007, before starting the sports clothing brand Dryworld.